-Simon designs lighting for theatre in all shapes, sizes and locations.
+Simon designs lighting for theatre, opera and dance in all shapes, sizes and locations.

-Simon won, with Jamie Vartan, the 2015 CATS Award for Best Design for Bondagers.
+Simon has won the CATS Award for Best Design three times - for Flight in 2018, Black Beauty in 2017 and Bondagers in 2015.
 Over the years, his lighting has created a Guinness World Record, brought 30,000 people to a windswept Highland Forest, and caused reports of an alien invasion.